Kintyre/ksconf/docs/source/install.rst

    activate-global-python-argcomplete

-This adds new script to your the ``bash_completion.d`` folder, which can be use for all scripts and all users, but it does add some minor overhead to each completion command request.
+This adds a new script to your the ``bash_completion.d`` folder, which can be used for all scripts and all users, but it does add some minor overhead to each completion command request.

 OS-specific notes:

--  **Mac OS X**: The global registration option has issue due the old version of Bash shipped by default.
+-  **Mac OS X**: The global registration option man not work due the old version of Bash shipped by default.
 So either use the one-shot registration or install a later version of bash with
    homebrew:  ``brew install bash`` then.
 Switch to the newer bash by default with ``chsh /usr/local/bin/bash``.